Payns

 Payns (/fr/) is a commune in the Aube department in north-central France.

+Hydrography

+The commune lies within the Seine-Normandy drainage basin.
+It is drained by the former Haute-Seine Canal, the Seine, the Fausse, the Savières commune Canal 01, the Fontaine de Conge, the Fosse Baudrey Ditch 01, the Neuve Rivière Ditch, the Noue Ditch, the Noue Violette Ditch, the Noue du Petit Bois, the Tirva, the Pont la Bique river, and various other small watercourses.

+The Seine, a river 775 km in length, flows through the Paris Basin—specifically crossing the Aube department from southeast to northwest.
+It runs along the commune's northeastern edge.

+The former Haute-Seine Canal is a non-navigable canal/channel measuring 38.2 km in length.
+It originates in the commune of Barberey-Saint-Sulpice and flows into the Aube at the commune of Marcilly-sur-Seine.

+The Fausse, 10 km in length, originates in the commune of Sainte-Maure and flows into the Melda at Villacerf, after passing through six communes.

+Two bodies of water complement the hydrographic network: the Payns commune body of water no. 1 (1.8 ha) and the Payns commune body of water no. 2 (1.1 ha),.

 Prehistory

 Some traces were discovered through an aerial archaeological survey.
 At a place called La Ruelle, a protohistoric necropolis with square enclosures was photographed, thus testifying to the existence of protohistoric communities.

 Roman and Gallo-Roman eras

 The Antonine Itinerary, “Itinerarium Antonini Augusti”, dating from the end of the 3rd century, evokes Payns because of the possibility of fording the Seine at this place.
 The Tabula Peutingeriana (map) also testifies to this, itself a copy of a Roman map dating from the 13th century, on which appear the 53 roads which served the Roman Empire.